A Word to Cancer Patients Out There

 1st Week Dec 2019 – Dental review and Tooth extraction

-2nd Week Dec 2019 – Pre-book Radiotherapy and Chemotherapy sessions in National Cancer Centre (NCC)
+2nd week Dec 2019 – Pre-book Radiotherapy and Chemotherapy sessions in National Cancer Centre (NCC)

-For many months, prior to the discovery of nose bleed and neck lump, I had always thought that my life is unbelievably smooth sailing, no major illness and no physical injuries.
-I never sustained any severe injuries in my entire 38 years of life, had never broken any parts of my body before and I survived 2.5 years of my NS with superficial cuts.
-Deep down, with a clean bill of health, I am a little worried that misfortune will strike me when I get older e.g. 60 years and above as I don’t believe a human life can be so perfectly fine without illness till the end of it.
+For many months, before discovering a nose bleed and neck lump, I had always thought that my life was unbelievably smooth sailing with no major illness and no physical injuries.
+I never sustained any severe injuries in my entire 38 years of life, had never broken any parts of my body before, and survived 2.5 years of my NS with superficial cuts.
+Deep down, with a clean bill of health, I am a little worried that misfortune will strike me when I get older, e.g., 60 years and above, as I don’t believe a human life can be perfectly fine without illness until the end of it.
 Premonition?
 Well, sort of.
 A couple of things I felt I had to be thankful for:

-On 17 Dec 2019, my cancer treatment journey begins… (Part 2)
+On 17 Dec 2019, my cancer treatment journey began….
+(Part 2)